 Sign up for ABC's eNews to learn how you can help protect birds

 Trumpeter Swans form pairs at three or four years of age, then tend to stay together throughout their lives.
 The male and female birds travel together when the birds migrate.
 These swans cover their eggs with their enormous webbed feet to keep the eggs warm—an unusual habit.
 (Penguins like the King Penguin warm their eggs on top of their feet instead.

 Young swans, called cygnets, remain with their parents through their first year, learning traditional migration routes and wintering spots from adult birds.

-The recovery of the Trumpeter Swan is an inspiring reminder that concerted bird conservation efforts can bring back the birds; other conservation success stories include Swainson's Hawk and Whooping Crane.
+The recovery of the Trumpeter Swan is an inspiring reminder that concerted bird conservation efforts can bring back the birds; other conservation success stories include Swainson's Hawk and Bald Eagle.

 Our Migratory Bird Program is expanding its efforts to ensure that priority bird species have the necessary habitat and protections across their life-cycles.
 As this example featuring Wood Thrush shows, migratory birds face many threats across their migratory journeys; ABC programs are working to reduce those threats and preserve the miracle of migration.

 Donate to support ABC's conservation mission!